asamuzaK/urlSanitizer/README.md

 ## Reactivate tags and purify DOM

-It's outside the scope of URL Sanitizer, but escaped tags in sanitized data URL can be inconvenient.
+It's outside the scope of the URL Sanitizer, but escaped tags in sanitized data URL can be inconvenient.
 For example, embedded SVG in a data URL.

 For such cases, here is a sample code that reactivate tags and purify the DOM.